 This guide sets out essential information for British national residing in Albania, including advice on health, education, benefits, residence requirements and more.
 We are unable to provide any guidance on general lifestyle enquiries apart from the information and links listed below.
 See our information on what consulates can and cannot do for British nationals.

 If you are a resident in employment you are entitled to the same health benefits as an Albanian national.
 Please be aware that you need to register at your local health centre.
-For more information please visit the Ministry of Health Albania website
+For more information please visit the Ministry of Health and Social Protection Albania website

 If you need urgent assistance, call 119 and speak to the Albanian Emergency Health Service.

-Information about education in Albania can be found on the website of the Ministry of Education and Sport.
+Information about education in Albania can be found on the website of the Ministry of Sports, Education and Youth.

 Education starts in either pre-schools or primary schools.
 Children enroll in primary schools at the age of 6 and it lasts for nine years.
 Primary education is compulsory for all children age 6 to 15 years and is free of charge.

 British Nationals can work in Albania provided that they have a work permit.
 Work permits are issued by the Ministry of Social Welfare and Youth and are issued for a time limited periods.
 If you are in the UK, the Albanian Embassy in London can provide information about how to obtain a right to work in Albania.

 Please also check the Law on Foreigners for more information.

 Entry and residence requirements

 In order to enter Albania you must hold a valid British passport or travel document.
 Please make sure that your passport is valid for at least six months.
 British passport holders do not need a visa for visits up to 90 days.
 If you would like to extend your stay in Albania you should apply for a residence permit.
 Applications for residence permit or renewal of a temporary residence permit must be made at the Border & Migration Department, Albanian State Police.